Nick Pratto Preview, Player Props: Royals vs. Tigers

 - The 8.6 strikeouts per nine innings put together by the Tigers pitching staff ranks 19th in the league.

-- His last appearance was on Friday against the Oakland Athletics, when the lefty went seven scoreless innings while allowing two hits.
+- In his most recent appearance on Friday against the Oakland Athletics, the lefty went seven scoreless innings while surrendering two hits.

-- The 26-year-old has amassed an ERA of 2.95, with 11.1 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .201 batting average against him.
+- The 26-year-old has put together a 2.95 ERA and 11.1 strikeouts per nine innings across 14 games this season, while giving up a batting average of .201 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.